stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/07_interactive_data_screening.md

 ## Create the display collection
-Create a collectin named *display* and add the collectionnode `tracedisplay` to the collection.
+Create a collection named *display* and add the collection node `tracedisplay` to the collection.

 {% include insert_image.html key="display-collection" %}